oasis-tcs/openc2-oc2ls/latest/oc2ls-v1.0-wip.md

 }
 ```

-Example of the same target from a profile defined by an organization that has not registered a Private Enterprise Number with IANA.
+This is an example of the same target from a profile defined by an organization that has not registered a Private Enterprise Number with IANA.
+This example is for illustrative purposes only and MUST NOT use this in actual implementations.

 ```
 {